Relation between irrationality and regularity for $ C^1 $ conjugacy of $ C^2 $ circle diffeomorphisms to rigid rotations: Circle diffeomorphisms

 and

 More generally, for any $ k\in \mathbb{N}^+ $, one can trivially verify that

 As to the polynomial type, see for instance,

 by Gauss in 1812, $ k_n=\mathcal{O}(n) $ at this point.
 To highlight the conjugacy of most (almost) irrational rotations, one has to show whether irrational numbers are many in the sense of Lebesgue measure (or full measure) in the perspective of direct study of partial quotients.
-Fortunately for almost irrational numbers, their partial quotients satisfy $ k_n=\mathcal{O}(n^\nu) $ with any $ \nu>0 $, see Lemma \ref{Knlemma} in Appendix (or Corollary A2.2 in \cite{ETDScon} for more precise explicit examples).
+Fortunately for almost all irrational numbers, their partial quotients satisfy $ k_n=\mathcal{O}(n^\nu) $ with any $ \nu>0 $, see Lemma \ref{Knlemma} in Appendix (or see \cite[Corollary A2.2]{ETDScon} for more precise explicit examples).
 Although this is sufficient to represent almost irrational numbers, it is still of interest to study the more general cases of irrationality, where our regularity requirements for the mapping $ T $ are different in dealing with $ C^1 $ conjugacy.
 Namely, for a nondecreasing continuous function $ \varphi $ on $ \mathbb{R}^+ $, we say that an irrational number $ \rho\in \mathbb{T}^1 $ is of $ \varphi $-type if its partial quotients satisfy $ k_{n+1}=\mathcal{O}(\varphi(n)) $.
-Through the Denjoy inequality via modulus of continuity established forego, we could give a criterion on the required regularity for $ C^1 $ conjugacy which is different from known results, thanks to the cross-ratio distortion estimates.
-They not only simplify the proof and derive the optimal results of H\"older's type, but also bring the new perspective in the sense of weaker continuity below.
+Through the Denjoy inequality via modulus of continuity established previously, we could give a criterion on the required regularity for $ C^1 $ conjugacy which is different from known results, thanks to the cross-ratio distortion estimates.
+They not only simplify the proof and derive the optimal results of the H\"older type, but also bring the new perspective in the sense of weaker continuity below.

-Next, we present an adequacy integrability condition on regularity of $ T $ for $ C^1 $ conjugacy based on the general $\varphi $-type irrationality, and provide several explicit examples.
+Next, we present a sufficient integrability condition on regularity of $ T $ for $ C^1 $ conjugacy based on the general $\varphi $-type irrationality, and provide several explicit examples.
 In other words, there exist different regularity requirements for $ T $ when $ k_{n+1} $ has different $ \varphi $-forms.
-Due to the optimality of Denjoy-type inequality claimed in \cite{Khanin09Invent}, our integrability criterion might also be accurate since we cover the case of H\"older's type.
+Due to the optimality of Denjoy-type inequality claimed in \cite{Khanin09Invent}, our integrability criterion might also be accurate since we cover the case of the H\"older type.